 Signalling System WB700 - Propagation of Local Call Timing in the GPO Network

 The WB700 had nothing to do with Civil Defence itself but carried call charging information to small exchanges.
 In mainland U.K and Northern Ireland, it utilised the Civil Defence WB400, 72KHz carrier for this purpose, which avoided the expense of a separate network of lines conveying the charging information.
 The Isle of Man did not have WB400, so a Carrier System WB700 was installed to provide the 72kHz carrier, instead of using the one generated at Police CCP's.

 Prior to the introduction of Subscriber Trunk Dialling (STD) telephone customers could only dial local calls themselves.
 Calls to places further a field were connected via the operator, who times and charged the call.
 Local calls were charged between one and four metered units depending on radial distance irrespective of the call duration.

-The introduction of STD in UK during the early Nineteen Sixties brought a new call charging regime.
+The introduction of STD in the UK during the early nineteen sixties brought a new call charging regime.
 Local calls were charged by duration only.
 STD calls were charged by both radial distance and duration.
 The radial charging rings for STD were designated 'A' (less than 56 Km), 'B' (more than 56 Km) and 'C' (Channel Islands).

-To enable small exchanges to charge for local calls by duration it was decided to generate the timing signals in the main exchange and distribute this out to smaller units thereby avoiding the expense of sophisticated timing equipment in every small exchange.
+To enable small exchanges to charge for local calls by duration, it was decided to generate the timing signals in the main exchange and distribute this out to smaller units, thereby avoiding the expense of sophisticated timing equipment in every small exchange.
 The Signalling System WB700 was devised as a means to distribute local call timing signals for Ordinary (ORD) and Coin Collection Box (CCB) customers.

 At the main exchange, accurate call charge timing signals were created by the multi phase pulse supply.
-These were fed to the WB700 oscillator and modulator contained within the Control Point Exchange ( CPE ) equipment cabinet.
+Those for local calls were fed to the WB700 oscillator and modulator contained within the Control Point Exchange ( CPE ) equipment cabinet.
 Timing signal pulses generated a sub audible signal of 44Hz for ORD customers and 26Hz for CCB customers.
 The sub audio signals modulate the 72kHz carrier as it passes through the CPE cabinet from the WB400 Carrier Control Point to the distribution network.